Playhouse Disney: International

-On September 28, 1999, the Playhouse Disney brand was extended internationally with the launch of a self-branded block on Disney Channel in the United Kingdom and Ireland.
+On September 1, 1999, the Playhouse Disney brand was extended internationally with the launch of a self-branded block on Disney Channel in the United Kingdom and Ireland.
 On September 29, 2000, Disney Television International expanded the block with the launch of a channel in the country alongside the launch of Toon Disney and Disney Channel +1 on the Sky Digital platform.
 On April 4, 2009, Egmont Group launched a companion Playhouse Disney magazine in the United Kingdom & Republic of Ireland that focused on the channel's four most popular shows: Mickey Mouse Clubhouse, My Friends Tigger & Pooh, Handy Manny and Little Einsteins.
 Each issue included "to do" pages and suggested activities for parents and children based on an educational theme.
 The Playhouse Disney block on Disney Channel UK & Republic of Ireland was eventually disposed of in July 2004 after reducing hours of programming.
 The Playhouse Disney channel available there, however, continued to air until it was replaced by Disney Junior on May 7, 2011.

-On November 30, 2007, Astral Media launched a Canadian version of Playhouse Disney Channel under a brand licensing agreement with Disney-ABC Television Group; the channel operated as a multiplex channel of Family Channel, which had long maintained a programming distribution agreement with Disney Channel for the domestic rights to the U.S. channel's series until January 2016.
-A Canadian-French version of Playhouse Disney was launched on July 5, 2010, also by Astral Media.
-The English & Canadian-French channels were both replaced by Disney Junior on May 6, 2011.
+On November 30, 2007, Astral Media launched a Canadian English-language version of Playhouse Disney Channel under a brand licensing agreement with Disney-ABC Television Group; the channel operated as a multiplex channel of Family Channel, which had long maintained a programming distribution agreement with Disney Channel for the domestic rights to the U.S. channel's series until January 2016.
+Astral also launched a French-language version of Playhouse Disney on July 5, 2010, under a separate license.
+Both channels were both replaced by Disney Junior on May 6, 2011.